Generative AI for Data Science 101: Coding Without Learning To Code: Challenges and Benefits

 We were impressed by a number of benefits that emerged through our teaching Copilot to our students.
 The primary benefit was that it put students in the driver’s seat, allowing them to interact with data guided by their curiosity rather than constrained by a limited set of operations they had been taught.
 The absence of a prespecified list of operations highlighted for the students the boundless nature of the tool.

 A story from the semester conveys the value of this benefit.
 In one class, we were fitting different regression models to predict the quality of a wine based on its physicochemical properties.
 The response is the median score of three experts and is an integer ranging from 0 to 10 \citep{cortez2009modeling}.
-The purpose of the class was to demonstrate how to compute test mean-square-errors to assess how different regression methods compared in terms of predictive performance.
+The purpose of the class was to demonstrate how to compute test-set mean-squared errors to assess how different regression methods compared in terms of predictive performance.
 A scatter plot of the actual versus predicted response revealed a horizontal stripe pattern.
 We discussed as a class how this was due to the observed response being integer-valued (while the predicted values were not similarly constrained).
 Our conclusion from this exercise was that stepwise regression did not appear to have made much of a difference in prediction error relative to a regression model with all predictor variables included.
 After class, a student came up to one of us with his laptop.
 He showed that if one rounds the predictions to the nearest integer, one gets a substantial reduction in test error.
 This was a thrilling moment for us in revealing the power of the Copilot approach.
-We had never mentioned that there was a function called “round” in R. The student had gone from a hunch (“I wonder if rounding would help?”) to an implementation with complete ease.
-While one might expect such a modification to be straightforward for a student who has been learning R, the key insight here is that this student had never used R before—and our class was certainly not teaching the R language either.
+We had never mentioned that there was a function called “round” in {\tt R}.
+The student had gone from a hunch (``I wonder if rounding would help?'') to an implementation with complete ease.
+While one might expect such a modification to be straightforward for a student who has been learning {\tt R}, this was striking to us because this student had never used {\tt R} before---and our class was certainly not teaching the {\tt R} language either.
 The student in fact had never programmed before and had entered the semester unconvinced that the required data science course would be of any interest or relevance to him.
+To us, the key insight in this story is that Copilot lowers the barrier to experimentation: if you can precisely express what you want to do in English, you can probably produce code to do it fairly easily (without the levels of motivation required to do web searches for {\tt R} commands).

-As the example above demonstrates, we found that Copilot gave students the confidence to be more fearless in trying new things.
+As the example above demonstrates, we found that our use of Copilot led students to take an expansive view of what they could accomplish in code (rather than being confined to a small set of operations).
 Several of our students told us they had started using Copilot in working with their own business data for data manipulation and analysis tasks.